RicercarG/NYU-Greene-HPC-Cheatsheet/TroubleShooting.md

 Delete files in `$Home` (most probably python packages), then you will be fine

 ## Could not login server through vscode
 If you successfully logged in HPC through vscode before, but now you cannot it is most probably because of "Disk quota exceeded".
-You can login with terminal and check disk quota.
+You can login with terminal and check disk quota using `myquota`.
 If use find `.vscode-server` contains a lot of files, then delete them and you will be fine:
 ```
 rm -rf .vscode-server